 Like other genealogy sites, Findmypast allows you to build your family tree.
 You do not need a paid subscription to access this feature.

 To start building your family tree, all you have to do is to input your full name along with your gender, date and location of birth.
-You can then decide if you want your family tree to be made public or if you will like to keep it to yourself.
+You can then decide if you want to make your family tree public or if you will like to keep it to yourself.
 If you already created a family tree using another website or genealogy software and don’t want to begin all over from scratch, Findmypast allows you to upload your family tree using the GEDCOM format.
 You should however note that the hints feature does not work on family trees you upload from other services.

 Whether you decide to keep your family tree private or public, you can view the family trees of other users who choose to make theirs public.
 Viewing other people’s family trees can provide you with valuable information for building yours.
 As with the hints system though, you have to be careful with the information you find on other people’s trees as not everyone is meticulous in building their trees.